funnisimo/fastiles/README.md

 ## Credit

 This project started as an attempt to modify [Fastiles](https://github.com/ondras/fastiles), but @ondras and I figured out that we had different goals for the WebGL Renderer.
 Based on that I created this library.
 However, the hard work in the code is all done by @ondras - by that I mean setting up the initial WebGl pipeline and getting it to work.
 I changed some things, but the heart of it is still the same as Fastiles.
+Many thanks to @ondras for the inspiration and the launching point.